markusheimerl/mlp/README.md

 # mlp
 A multilayer perceptron implementation

-Consider a standard feed-forward network operating on batched inputs of shape (batch_size × input_dim).
-The architecture consists of two linear transformations with an intermediate swish activation and a learned residual connection, where the forward propagation follows:
+Consider a multilayer perceptron operating on batched inputs of shape (batch_size × input_dim).
+The architecture consists of multiple layers, each performing two linear transformations with an intermediate swish activation and a learned residual connection.
+For each layer, the forward propagation follows:

 $$
 \begin{align*}